nachocaru/xaprb.com/content/blog/2006-07-23-innotop-version-01106-released.md

     Improvements to version 0.1.106 of the innotop InnoDB and MySQL monitor include bug fixes, more features, and many small enhancements.
 ---
-I&#8217;ve just improved `innotop` substantially, and released version 0.1.106 ([download innotop here][1]), and I&#8217;m also preparing a series of articles on how to use it for real, practical things.
-I&#8217;d like to know what you think of it, what problems you have, what features you want.
-It would be a huge help if you&#8217;d start it, toggle through its modes, and give me your feedback.
+I've just improved `innotop` substantially, and released version 0.1.106 ([download innotop here][1]), and I'm also preparing a series of articles on how to use it for real, practical things.
+I'd like to know what you think of it, what problems you have, what features you want.
+It would be a huge help if you'd start it, toggle through its modes, and give me your feedback.

 Enhancements in version 0.1.106 include: